How to help your dog to go from reactive to responsive in public

 Hi!
 I’m Jessica Wheatcraft, CDBC.

 My journey with reactive dogs began in 2004 when I adopted my heart dog, Harley.
-She was reactive on leash toward dogs, people, and motorcycles, and helping her navigate these challenges set me on the path to becoming a professional trainer.
+She was reactive on leash and helping her navigate these challenges set me on the path to becoming a professional trainer.

-I lived and trained in San Diego and saw first hand how difficult it was for clients to have a reactive dog in a busy city.
+In San Diego, I saw first hand how difficult it was for clients to have a reactive dog in a busy city.
 It was nearly impossible to go anywhere without running into another dog, and my clients needed a lot more guidance than “avoiding triggers.”

 I have spent nearly 2 decades refining approaches for reactive dogs, always with the goal of helping both ends of the leash feel more confident out in the world, together.

 Newbies are welcome here 🙂 The online course is comprehensive and designed for all levels.
-For the hybrid instructor led class, everyone is on their own journey with their reactive dog and naturally, some will be at different stages within the 8 weeks.
+For the membership, everyone is on their own journey with their reactive dog and naturally, some will be at different stages.
+This makes for a fantastic learning opportunity as a group.

 Addressing your dog’s reactivity doesn’t need to be a struggle